nedrysoft/pingnoo/README.md

 sudo pacman -U <filename>.zst
 ```

-Alternatively, You can also use a tool such as yay to install pingnoo.
+Alternatively, You can also use a tool such as yay to install the pingnoo binary along with any required dependencies.

 ```bash
 yay -S pingnoo